 Whilst we know it all sounds concerning, it’s important to remember to stay calm and sensible.
 At present, there is no cure or vaccine for the virus, however several health measures have been put in place to try and stop the spread – such as not leaving your home unless it is for one of the reasons below.
 We’re being advised to try and avoid putting any more strain on the NHS.
 Some hospitals are encouraging patients to contact them via video.
 Social distancing is something which we all need to now take seriously.
 All travel and socialising should be kept to a minimum – only if it is 100% necessary.
 More details on what we as a society should and shouldn’t be doing can be seen below.

-As of 23.03.20, stricter rules have come into place, as outlined by the Prime Minister, Boris Johnson on the BBC.
+As of 23.03.20, stricter rules have come into place and were revised again on 10.05.20, as outlined by the Prime Minister, Boris Johnson on the BBC.
 Some of the restrictions which are now in place across the UK are:

 - Not leaving your home unless it is to go shopping for the basics, as infrequently as possible.
 You should use a delivery service where possible though.